TeamBC - 2022 Canada Summer Games

 - Team BC Development Camp: June 25th, 2017 - Fortius Sport & Health, Burnaby, BC (More Info).
 Team BC Athletes are strongly encouraged to attend.
 Register here.
 Can’t make it in person?
 Join us via Webinar.
 Register here.

-Winnipeg, Manitoba will host the Canada Summer Games July 28 – August 13, 2017.
-Featuring 16 sports, over 250 events and a major cultural festival, the 2017 Canada Games will welcome over 4,000 athletes and coaches and more than 20,000 visitors.
+Naigara, Ontario will host the Canada Summer Games August 6 – August 21, 2022.
+Featuring 16 sports, over 250 events and a major cultural festival, the 2022 Canada Games will welcome over 4,000 athletes and coaches and more than 20,000 visitors.

-Celebrating the Games’ 50th anniversary and Canada’s 150th birthday, the Canada Games are this country’s largest multi-sport event for young athletes.
+Celebrating the Games’ 51st anniversary, the Canada Games are this country’s largest multi-sport event for young athletes.
 They will leave a lasting legacy of new and enhanced sport facilities, volunteer and leadership development that will benefit athletes and the broader community for years to come.

 Visit the Official Canada Summer Games Website for more information.

-- How do I qualify for the 2017 Canada Summer Games?
-View the Selection Criteria & Standards Document Here.
+- How do I qualify for the 2022 Canada Summer Games?
+The Selection Criteria & Standards Document will be posted here.

 - What are Automatic Standards and how do they work?
 Automatic Standards are designed to allow athletes who have performances at a certain level the opportunity to be selected to TeamBC, understanding that athletes may still have competitive obligations such as, but not limited to BC Teams, National Teams and University/College Teams.
 All athletes have the opportunity to be selected with these standards.